Project Length Custom Length

 Is a bright sparkling stone also known as aventurine feldspar.
 It is formed as a crystal in molten lava.
 As the lava weathers away, the crystals are released.
 Sunstone sparkle comes from the reflection of light from tiny platelets of hematite or goethite within the stones.
 This gemstone varies from golden to orange to red-brown, and can be transparent or translucent.
 These stones can be found in Canada, India, Madagascar, Norway, Russia and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Sunstone
+Bead Glossary Gemstones Sunstone

 SURGEON’S KNOT